 - With one hand VERY FIRMLY on the jar and one on the mixer, turn the mixer to the lowest setting.
 Let the oil start to disperse and then you can turn the speed up to medium on the mixer.
 Mix for 30-45 seconds or until peanut butter is nice and creamy and oil is fully mixed into nut butter.

-Kitchen Aid also has a handheld mixer with a case and a whisk and frother.
+Kitchen Aid also has a handheld mixer with a whisk and frothing attachment.
 I imagine this is a great mixer and nice attachments to have, I just have not found the need for all the extras.

 Jacquelyn Hackett